peopleware/openapi/resource/relationships-and-search.md

 Whether it is useful to add search terms of the participating entities depends on context.
 It makes little sense to add search functionality when we expect less than 20 relationships.
 For each type of relationship `R` it needs to be determined whether search terms for either `X` or `Y`, or both or none of them, must be added.
+In the example, we imagine there are only a few instances of `X` related to an instance of `Y`, which makes searching superfluous, but many instances of `Y` related to an instance of `X`, which makes searching functionaly relevant.

 ### Display information through `content`